Webflow Migration Guide: How to Move Your B2B Website Without Losing SEO Rankings

 Migrating a B2B website is rarely just a design or development task.
 For most companies, it is a business-critical process that directly impacts lead generation, organic traffic, and revenue.
 A poorly executed migration can erase years of SEO work, while a well-planned one can actually improve overall performance.

 Webflow migrations are becoming increasingly common among B2B companies that want more control, better performance, and greater flexibility for marketing teams.
 Still, the core question remains the same: how do you move to Webflow without losing your SEO rankings?
+For a broader look at why this migration makes strategic sense, see why SaaS companies are moving to Webflow in 2026.

 This guide walks through the entire migration process, focusing on what truly matters for SEO, content integrity, and long-term scalability.